Everyone, regardless of gender identity or expression, deserves a safe place to live.

 U.S. Department of Housing and Urban Development (HUD) discrimination complaint form

 This link connects you with HUD’s contact information and a complaint form if you have experienced discrimination.

 Didn’t find what you need?

 In The News

-June 17, 2020 The following statement can be attributed to Keith and Terri Edmonds, parents of Dominique “Rem'mie” Fells: “The outpouring of care and support has been unimaginable, but now we must ask that you please give us time to properly lay our daughter to rest....
+The following statement can be attributed to Keith and Terri Edmonds, parents of Dominique “Rem’mie” Fells: “The outpouring of care and support has bolstered our spirits and filled our hearts during the most difficult time imaginable, but we ask that you continue to...